D0D0KU/yt-pld/README.md

 ### This app helps you automate uploading videos to your YouTube channel.
 Selenium is used for uploading.

 # Installation
-### To install, run the following command in your terminal:

     pip install yt-pld